Communist League (UK, 1988): Electoral history

 The Communist League announced in February 2021 that it was standing Pamela Holmes as a candidate in the 2021 London Assembly election, Peter Clifford in the 2021 Greater Manchester mayoral election and Andrés Mendoza in the 2021 London mayoral election.

 Mendoza was not, however, included in the final list of mayoral candidates, suggesting the Communist League had withdrawn from the 2021 London Mayoral race.
-Similarly, Cifford was not included in the list of candidates declared for the Greater Manchester mayoral eection by the time nominations had closed.
+Similarly, Cifford was not included in the list of candidates declared for the Greater Manchester mayoral election by the time nominations had closed.